nmaiti/nabendumaiti/README.md

-For blog section I used and <a href="https://github.com/taniarascia/taniarascia.com" target="_blank">taniarascia.com</a> with changes to accomodate in current code base.
+For blog section I used and <a href="https://github.com/taniarascia/taniarascia.com" target="_blank">taniarascia.com</a> with changes to accommodate in current code base.

 Inspired by <a href="https://github.com/taniarascia/taniarascia.com" target="_blank">taniarascia.com</a> I made content as private.